omaralfaqih6/breast_cancer_wisconsin/README.md

 </p>

 Why Random Forest Model?
-- The Random Forest Model: had the highest cross-validation score (mean ≈ 96.5%), outperforming the other models.
+- The Random Forest Model had the highest cross-validation score (mean ≈ 96.5%), outperforming other models.
 - It is more robust to outliers and less sensitive to feature scaling.
 - It handles feature importance natively, allowing for deeper insights into the most predictive variables.
 - It also showed excellent balance in precision and recall, reducing both false positives and false negatives—crucial in breast cancer diagnosis.